SaidGandur01/python-snowflake-oracle-sql/README.md

 "connectorName": "Snowflake"
 }

-# Considerations for snowflake
+### Considerations for snowflake

-The url account usually has this format: https://123456.us-east-1.snowflakecomputing.com/ this means the account is 123456
+- The url account usually has this format: https://123456.us-east-1.snowflakecomputing.com/this means the account is 123456

+### Considerations for mysql

+- It's necessary to add in the request the host like this:

+{
+"username": "root",
+"password": "root",
+"account": "",
+"warehouse": "",
+"database": "databasename",
+"schema": "",
+"host": "127.0.0.1"
+"connectorName": "mysql",
+}